-In future experiments we want to examine the effect of speech only (is the voice or the robot funny), and include a small training evaluation to remove any effect of a joke being funny because it is the first appearance of the robot.
+In future experiments we want to examine the effect of speech only (is the voice or the robot funny?), and include a small training evaluation to remove any effect of a joke being funny because it is the first appearance of the robot.
+We already have better speakers for the robots, and would like to have better text-to-speech quality.
+We also want to evaluate automatically generated jokes, and have already used the robots for this in some other work [6].